-1. Find the formulas of nitrates A and B knowing that they are anhydrous salts of alkaline or alkalineearth metal ($\mathbf{M}{\mathbf{A}}$ and $\mathbf{M}{\mathbf{B}}$).
-One of the nitrates contains no more than 1 w% of non-metallic impurities while the other contains 9 ± 3 w% of impurities.
-The content of metals $\mathbf{M}{\mathbf{A}}$ and $\mathbf{M}{\mathbf{B}}$ in the samples is 38.4 w% and 22.4 w% respectively.
+1. Find the formulas of nitrates A and B given that they are anhydrous salts of alkaline or alkalineearth metals (M_A and M_B).
+One of the nitrates contains no more than 1 %w/w (i.e. % by mass) of non-metallic impurities while the other contains 9 ± 3 %w/w of impurities.
+The content of metals M_A and M_B in the samples is 38.4 %w/w and 22.4 %w/w respectively.
 Support your answer with calculations.

+A : and B : л. and D .

-To obtain A, 262.2 g of solid compound C were added to the solution containing 442.8 g of B. B is known to be in excess.
+To obtain A, 262.2 g of solid compound C were added to a solution containing 442.8 g of B. B is known to be in excess.
 As a result, 190.0 g of white precipitate D were formed and removed by filtration.
-The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, NO_2^{-}) was constant.
+The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, NO_2^-) was constant.
 The only gaseous product was dioxygen: 60.48 L at 0 °C at 1 atm (dioxygen can be considered as an ideal gas).

-2. Calculate the composition (in w%) of mixture E considering that it contained only compounds A and B and no other impurities, and that C was taken in pure anhydrous state.
+2. Calculate the composition (in %w/w) of mixture E considering that it contained only compounds A and B and no other impurities, and that C was in its pure anhydrous state.

-w% of A:
+%w/w of A: